 The researchers studied 7,697 people aged 45 to 64 who were non-drinkers.
-They were participating in the Atherosclerosis Risk in Communities (ARIC) study over a 10 year period.
+They were in the Atherosclerosis Risk in Communities (ARIC) study over a 10 year period.

 The investigators found that 6% began consuming alcohol in moderation.
-That is, up to one drink per day for women and up to two drinks per day for men. during the follow-up period.
+That is, up to one drink per day for women and up to two drinks per day for men during the follow-up period.

 This study is very important.
 It provides more evidence that the reduced risk of cardiovascular disease is a result of the alcohol itself.